-Purchase - Use the lesser of the market rent on FNMA Form 1007 or actual rent.
+Purchase - Owner-Occupied/2nd Home: Income from the accessory unit may not be used as qualifying income.
+Non-Owner Occupied: Use the lesser of the market rent on FNMA Form 1007 or actual rent.

 In all instances, qualifying rental income will be gross rents x 75%.
 (25% of the gross rent is absorbed for vacancy losses and ongoing maintenance expenses.)